-Beyond the value of the TIP, this plan includes xx roadway projects with a cost of $xx million.
-The cost of these roadway project recommendations accounts for about xx percent of the plan’s total number of xx fiscally constrained projects.
+Beyond the value of the TIP, this plan includes 162 roadway projects with a cost of $7.9 billion.
+The cost of these roadway project recommendations accounts for about 88 percent of the plan’s total number of 205 fiscally constrained projects.
 This cost includes the Brent Spence Bridge project divided by Ohio and Kentucky’s portions.
 The replacement of the Brent Spence Bridge, which carries I-71 and I-75 traffic, is vital to the region’s success and is highly recommended.

 The list of recommended roadway projects is fiscally constrained, meaning the expected available funding is sufficient to construct or implement them.
-(Fiscal constraint is discussed in more detail separately.)
-The plan’s fiscally constrained roadway projects include a total of x miles of new roadway and xx additional lane miles throughout the region.
+(Fiscal constraint is discussed in more detail separately in the Financial Plan.)
+The plan’s fiscally constrained roadway projects include a total of 198 additional lane miles throughout the region.
 A breakdown of recommended roadway improvements by project type is listed below.